iamazhar/spotify-home/README.md

 # Spotify-Home :musical_note:

-:exclamation: You need to set up a client app on the [Spotify developer site] (https://developer.spotify.com/dashboard/).
+:exclamation: You need to set up a client app on the [Spotify developer site](https://developer.spotify.com/dashboard/).
 Use the client id, client secret, and redirect URL from there inside the SpotifyAuthService class.

 Project is a clone of the Spotify home screen UI with networking data from the Spotify Web API.
 The login is implemented using the official SpotifyLogin SDK.